 I’m going to share with you the exact eCommerce link building tactics that helped me improve my search engine rankings, increase my traffic and grow the sales of my store.

 But first, let’s get something out of the way:

 If you are here to learn fast link building, you’re in the wrong place.Link building is a growth strategy that requires a significant time investment, and efforts on your side.

-Prepare yourself to do a lot of work but trust me, all the efforts will worth in the end as you will see yourself ranking for the keywords you want and generate sales.
+Prepare yourself to do a lot of work but trust me; all the efforts will worth in the end as you will see yourself ranking for the keywords you want and generate sales.

 Scaling growth is hard – there are only a few ways to do it.
-As Andrew Chen says, there are only few ways to scale user growth.
+As Andrew Chen says, there are only a few ways to scale user growth.
 In my opinion, this applies to eCommerce traffic and sales, too.

-These ways are: Paid acquisition, Virality, SEO
+These ways are: Paid acquisition, Virality, SEO.